 - D. "Commercial Tenant" means any individual, agency, association, branch, corporation, estate, group, partnership, or other entity or organization entitled by Lease or by sufferance, to the use or occupancy of a Commercial Property, provided that such person holds a valid business license issued by the City of Culver City, unless exempt from business license requirements under the Culver City Municipal Code.
-Effective June 1, 2020, "Commercial Tenant" shall not include a multi-national company, publicly traded company, or a company that employed 200 or more employees on March 20, 2020. - E. "Landlord" means an owner, lessor, or sublessor who receives or is entitled to receive Rent for the use and occupancy of a Commercial Property and the agent, representative, or successor of any of the foregoing. - F. "Lease" means the written or oral agreement setting forth the terms and conditions of the Commercial Tenant's use or occupancy of the Commercial Property. - G. "Moratorium Period" means the term of the Public Order, which currently expires on March 31, 2021. - H. "Notice of Termination" means any notice, including notice given under Code of Civil Procedure Section 1161, informing a Commercial Tenant of the termination of its tenancy for nonpayment of Rent. - I. "Rent" means the sum of all monetary payments and all nonmonetary consideration demanded or received by a Landlord from a Commercial Tenant for the use or occupancy of the Commercial Property, including the Commercial Tenant's access to and use of services provided by the Landlord related to the use or occupancy of the Commercial Property.
-Rent includes, without limitation, the fair market value of goods accepted, labor performed, or services rendered.
+Effective June 1, 2020, "Commercial Tenant" shall not include a multi-national company, publicly traded company, or a company that employed 200 or more employees on March 20, 2020.
+Effective March 1, 2021, "Commercial Tenant" shall not include a multi-national company, publicly traded company, or a company that, together with that company's parent, subsidiary, affiliated, and related companies, employed 200 or more employees on March 20, 2020. - E. "Landlord" means an owner, lessor, or sublessor who receives or is entitled to receive Rent for the use and occupancy of a Commercial Property and the agent, representative, or successor of any of the foregoing. - F. "Lease" means the written or oral agreement setting forth the terms and conditions of the Commercial Tenant's use or occupancy of the Commercial Property. - G. "Moratorium Period" means the term of the Public Order, which currently expires upon the termination of the Local Emergency, as determined by resolution of the City Council. - H. "Notice of Termination" means any notice, including notice given under Code of Civil Procedure Section 1161, informing a Commercial Tenant of the termination of its tenancy for nonpayment of Rent.